Georg Baselitz

-Georg Baselitz (born 23 January 1938) is a German painter, sculptor and graphic artist.
+Georg Baselitz (born Hans-Georg Bruno Kern; 23 January 1938 – 30 April 2026) was a German-Austrian painter, sculptor and graphic artist.
 In the 1960s he became well known for his figurative, expressive paintings.
-In 1969 he began painting his subjects upside down in an effort to overcome the representational, content-driven character of his earlier work and stress the artifice of painting.
-Drawing from myriad influences, including art of Soviet era illustration art, the Mannerist period and African sculptures, he developed his own, distinct artistic language.
+In 1969 he began painting his subjects upside down in an effort to overcome the representational, content-driven character of his earlier work and stress the artifice of painting, which would become a defining feature of his later work.
+Drawing from myriad influences, including Socialist Realism, Mannerism, and African sculpture, he developed his own, distinct artistic language.

-He was born as Hans-Georg Kern in Deutschbaselitz, Upper Lusatia, Germany.
-He grew up amongst the suffering and demolition of World War II, and the concept of destruction plays a significant role in his life and work.
-These biographical circumstances are recurring aspects of his entire oeuvre.
-In this context, the artist stated in an interview: "I was born into a destroyed order, a destroyed landscape, a destroyed people, a destroyed society.
-And I didn't want to reestablish an order: I had seen enough of so-called order.
-I was forced to question everything, to be 'naive', to start again."
-By disrupting any given orders and breaking the common conventions of perception, Baselitz has formed his personal circumstances into his guiding artistic principles.
-To this day, he still inverts all his paintings, which has become the unique and most defining feature of his work.
+Baselitz was born in Deutschbaselitz, Upper Lusatia, Germany.
+He grew up in the desolation and ruin of post-World War II East Germany, circumstances which informed his future work.
+After being rejected by East German artistic authorities for his experimental style, Baselitz moved to West Berlin in the early 1960s, where his paintings caused public scandal for their obscenity.
+This initial controversy jump-started his career in the west, which expanded from painting to printmaking, sculpture, and scenic design.
+Baselitz's oeuvre is defined by his rejection of order and challenging of conventional forms of perception.
+His work was well-received by critics and performed well at auction, but he gained a reputation for his outspokenness, particularly with regard to women artists.

-Life
+Background

-Baselitz was born on 23 January 1938, in Deutschbaselitz (now a part of Kamenz, Saxony), in what was later East Germany.
+Hans-Georg Bruno Kern was born on 23 January 1938, in Deutschbaselitz (now a part of Kamenz, Saxony), in what was later East Germany.
 His father was an elementary school teacher, and the family lived in the local school building.